thanos-io/thanos/docs/proposals/202005_query_logging.md

 #### Use case 3: Active Query Logging

 As the name suggests, this logger logs all the current active logs that are running in a component.
 This type of logging is aimed at providing logs of the active queries that are running currently in an component.
-This logger would be **local** to each component, and would run as a **standalone for each component** in contrast to the other two loggers.
+This logger would be **local** **to each component**, and would run as a **standalone for each component** in contrast to the other two loggers.
 This logger would help in debugging queries which led to the component instanced *OOM* killed, or helping in tracking queries which are taking too long.
-Note that we can configure tracking of latency queries in the adaptive logger, but this logger is solely focused on providing active queries that are running, much like Prometheus does.
+The purpose of this logger can clash with the above two, but this logger is solely focused on providing active queries that are running, much like Prometheus does.

 #### Implementation